- Associate Director, English, CAEI

 - Senior Instructor, Media Studies

-Steven has appeared on-screen in the Italian documentary Viaggio nel Cinema in 3D: Una Storia Vintage, which premiered at the 2016 Venice Film Festival.
+Steven appears on-screen in the Italian documentary Viaggio nel Cinema in 3D: Una Storia Vintage, which premiered at the 2016 Venice Film Festival.
 He is also featured in the documentary The Master's Touch: Hitchcock's Signature Style, in addition to numerous featurettes the Blu-ray releases of Alfred Hitchcock's To Catch a Thief and North by Northwest.
 In November 2020, he was featured on BBC's Talking Movies discussing the breakthrough TV series Alfred Hitchcock Presents.

-Steven's dedication to his students and passion for teaching film earned him the Mercy College Teaching Excellence Award in 2018 and 2022.
+Steven's dedication to his students and passion for teaching film earned him the Mercy University Teaching Excellence Award in 2018 and 2022.
 He has also been awarded numerous Faculty Senate Micro-Grants and Instructional Enhancement Grants.
 He received his BS from Pace University in Art and from The New School, he received his MA in Media Studies with a Screenwriting concentration.

 - Film and Culture (Fall 2022, Fall 2020)